NewcastleGateshead Initiative Limited Privacy Notice

 Our employees who need to access your data will view it in order that we can provide services to you.
 All of our employees will receive annual data protection training and understand the need to keep your information confidential.

-In addition to our employees, we also use service providers who may hold Personal Data on our behalf for example software suppliers, partner organisations, marketing suppliers)
+In addition to our employees, we also use service providers who may hold Personal Data on our behalf, for example software suppliers, partner organisations and marketing suppliers.